 A number of readers have taken the time to speculate on the exact size and quality of my reproductive organs, as well as speculate that some of my close female relatives may be involved in selling sexual favors to sailors.
 A number of other readers email me along the same lines, claiming that my rigorous defence of the scientific method means that I will never get a job as a scientist.
 Every scientist I've ever talked to seems to understand that my hobby (this site) has little effect on my profession (materials engineering), but my readers remain undeterred.
 This is the asshole category.

 Death threats.
 I'm not kidding.
 I routinely get emails claiming that the writer is going to kill me.
 Either that, or the writer speculates that I was abducted by aliens and these articles are just a definse mechanism that my brain uses to keep the truth from me.
 Sort of the way that some people think that whoever makes fun of homosexuals is secretly gay.
 I guess this logic works some of the time, but I am thoroughly unconvinced that I am really just a space man's puppet.
 This is the category that gives me a good laugh when I read their emails.
+In a vaguely similar vein, after I wrote an article about Scientology, the Scientologists took out two full page advertisements in my school newspaper for a couple of weeks.

 If I were the type to make broad generalizations, I would say that all UFO enthusiasts are childish, illiterate thugs, but I'm not that kind of person.
 The emails I've gotten generally have in common shitty grammar, a lack of constructive advice, and a lot of name calling.
-Seriously.
 Check out my reader feedback page.
 What I’m trying to say is that if you’re the sort of person that would never send a death threat, vulgar email, or resort to name calling over this stuff, please accept my most humble and heart-felt apologies.
 Your brethren are exceedingly crude, and sometimes I forget people like you are out there.

 Your writing style is no good.
 Why don't you write in a more refined/ less vulgar/ more constructive/ more academic manner?

 If you're looking for articles written by a historian, you might not be satisfied with this site.
 If you're looking for articles with a highly academic bent, that correlate all the statistics and make grand conclusions about the paranormal, I apologise, but you are likely not in the correct place.
+What is boils down to is that my writing style is my writing style.
+If you dislike it, don't read it, but I am not in the habit of writing in the style of anyone but myself.

 Why do all your articles end with “be seeing you”?